LeslieLopezE/LifeNumberofJobsbyEducationLevel-Gender_TwoWayAnova_StatisticalAnalysis/README.md

 *At least one university (E4)

-File: Comparing the Lifetime Number of Jobs by Educational Level (Organize Data by Gender and Education)
+This hypothesis testing will determine the existence of the following interactions and/or differences:

-A.Test to determine whether there is interaction between gender and education in holding jobs.
+A.Interaction between gender and education in holding jobs.
-B.Test to determine whether there are differences in holding jobs between men and women.
+B.Differences in holding jobs between men and women.
-C.Test to determine whether there are differences in holding jobs between the educational levels.;
+C.Differences in holding jobs between the educational levels.

+## Hyphotesis

+H0: The means of jobs(numbers of jobs) for all Education Level Groups are equal

+Ha: The means of jobs(numbers of jobs) for all Education Level Groups are different

+H0: The means of jobs(numbers of jobs) for the 2 Genders are equal

+Ha: The means of jobs(numbers of jobs) for the 2 genders are different

+H0: There is no interaction between Education Level and Gender

+Ha: There is interaction between Education Level and Gender

+## Findings and Conclusions

+1. Since P value is less than 0.05, there is a significant variation in jobs in the samples taken (various Education grousps and 2 Genders)

+2.Because P value is greater than 0.05, we conclude that there is not variation in the number of jobs held by the 2 groups of gender.

+3.From the above 2 plots, there is not associated pattern between Means and Means by Educational Level From the LSMeans Matrix, we can see the none of the P values are less than 0.05 for the 4 Education Levels, thus we conclude that there is no interaction between Education Level and Gender